ArturBarbosa/rftkit/README.md

 ### Cluster-Based Rubric System

-RFTKit implements a cluster-based evaluation system where each activity format (cluster) has its own specific set of rubrics:
+RFTKit implements a cluster-based evaluation system where each data type/cluster has its own specific set of rubrics:

 ```
 ┌─────────────────────────────────────────────────────────┐
-│                    Input Activity                        │
+│                    Input Data                            │
-│                  (e.g., Chat response)                   │
+│                  (e.g., Model output)                    │
 └────────────────────┬────────────────────────────────────┘
                      │
                      ▼
 ┌─────────────────────────────────────────────────────────┐
-│                 Activity Type Detection                  │
+│                  Cluster Type Detection                  │
-│            (Extract format from content)                 │
+│              (Extract type from content)                 │
 └────────────────────┬────────────────────────────────────┘
                      │
                      ▼